wavefrontHQ/docs/pages/doc/documentation_getting_started.md

 ---
 The following list of documents are great for getting started with Wavefront.
 If you want an even more condensed set of documentation, then focus on the categories and topics with a <i class="fa-check-circle fa" style="color: green;"/> icon.

-If you prefer a more hands on approach, then check out the [Introductory Dashboards](dashboards_getting_started.html).
+If you prefer a more hands on approach, then check out the [Getting Started Dashboards](dashboards_getting_started.html).
 These dashboards help you get acquainted with topics such as the query language, alerting, and chart types.

 ## Tutorials <i class="fa-check-circle fa" style="color: green;"/>